 Tree law fans (and we consider ourselves to be fans) couldn’t wait for the Colorado Supreme Court to decide Love v.
 Klosky, and do away with the clunky old Rhodig v.
 Keck rule.
 The Rhodig rule holds that a tree that has grown up to be a boundary line tree is not owned by both property owners unless the neighbors claiming part ownership can jump through hoops to prove they (or their predecessors-in-interest) helped plant or nurture the tree, or treated it as the boundary line.
-When the Court finally acted a couple of years ago, it brought forth a silly mouse of a rule that tries to save Rhodig by “clarifying” it in the most meaningless way possible.
+When the Court finally acted a few years ago, it brought forth a silly mouse of a rule that tries to save Rhodig by “clarifying” it in the most meaningless way possible.

 The story bears repeating.

 In the rest of the civilized world (sorry, Minnesota, not you), a tree that straddles a boundary line is owned by both property owners as tenants-in-common.
 One owner can’t mess with the tree without the other one’s permission.
 As 1970s television cooking personality Chef Tell would have said, “Very simple, very easy.”
 No messy litigation, no one keeping tree-feeding logs, garden shop receipts, or detailed journals of joint plantings of years gone by.
 Just a simple, binary rule: If the tree crosses the property line, both landowners have an interest.
 If it does not cross the line, only one does.